Back to previous page

 We might find Port Jackson shark egg cases, cuttlefish, fish, crabs, limpets, zebra shells, elephant snails, sponges and coal washed up along the foreshore.

-Look out for bottlenose dolphins – they’re often seen off the rock shelves, swimming and playing in large groups.
+Look out for the bottlenose dolphins which are often seen off the rock shelves, swimming and playing in large groups.
 Discover how the white-bellied sea eagle uses this coastal area for food and nesting.
 See if you can spot shorebirds feeding on the rock platforms and pool edges.

 For directions, safety and practical information, see visitor info